Maithripala Sirisena: Appointment of new Army Commander

 In August 2019, President Maithripala Sirisena appointed Major General Shavendra Silva as the new Commander of the Sri Lankan Army, despite the latter being accused of practicing human rights abuses during the country's civil war.

 Pardoning of murder convict

 In November 2019, President Sirisena issued a presidential pardon to Shramantha Jude Anthony Jayamaha who was serving a life sentence after being convicted of murdering a young woman at the Royal Park apartment complex in Rajagiriya on 30 June 2005 in a high-profile case.
 The President's Media Division claim the pardon was issued citing the convict's age (he was 19 when the murder took place), his good behaviour, and advocacy from several religious groups led by a member of parliament, Athuraliye Rathana Thero.
 Later these claims have been refuted by Raymond Wickramasinghe, Roman Catholic Bishop of Galle.
-Earlier that year President Sirisena had issued a presidential pardon for Galagoda Aththe Gnanasara Thero, General Secretary of the Bodu Bala Sena, who had been convicted of being in contempt of court.
+Earlier that year President Sirisena had issued a presidential pardon for Galagoda Aththe Gnanasara Thero, general secretary of the Bodu Bala Sena, who had been convicted of being in contempt of court.

+Official residence

+In February 2024, the Supreme Court of Sri Lanka, quashed the cabinet decision on 15 October 2019 to allow President Sirisena the continued use his official residence in Paget Road, Colombo following his term as president.
+The three-judge-bench held that decision by Cabinet of Ministers on the benefits of a retiring president while in office was wrong and was beyond that of the Presidents' Entitlements Act No. 4 of 1986, amounting to violation of the rule of law and fundamental rights of citizens.
+The judgment was delivered pursuant to a fundamental rights petition by the Centre for Policy Alternatives and Dr Paikiasothy Saravanamuttu, its executive director.
+This was following an interim order issued in March 2022.